codefellows/seattle-301d19/12-rest-apis/README.md

 - Project Week is coming!
 We'll have a quick discussion on project ideas TODAY to follow up on the Canvas discussion *(like, right meow, 15 minutes tops)* so that we can get a sense of how to scope them.
 	- Tomorrow we'll continue discussing project ideas and start generating a list of possible projects, and announce project teams!
 	-  Friday we'll get Project Week underway!
-Teams will be able to pick whatever project they want from a list of approved ideas, or propose a new one.

 	- Let's look at a few recent final 301 projects from before your 201!
 		- [Price I$ Right Parking](http://priceisrightparking.herokuapp.com/)